Fonger/esp-homekit-sanyo-cooler/README.md

-# esp-homekit-cooler-fan
+# esp-homekit-sanyo-cooler

-This is a HomeKit NodeMCU infrared controller for my air conditioner and a fan.
+This is a HomeKit ESP8266 infrared controller for my sister's air conditioner.

 ## Home Appliance

-- Swift Cabinet Window Air Conditioner SWF-08C
-  - Model No. SWF-08C
-  - Has only cooling ability.
-No heater
-  - The remote controller has no temperature display.
-It has only temperature UP/DOWN button.
-- Y.S.
-Tech 16" Smart Fan (元山家電)
-  - Model No. YS-9166SFR
-  - Has IR control ability
+SANYO (台灣三洋) Remote Controller RL-900
+Only Cooler/Dehumidifier.
+Temperature: 15-30.

+This repo use Homekit HeaterCooler Service (iOS 10+) instead of old Thermostat Service (iOS < 10), which is buggy in Siri.

 ## Usage